jboss-developer/jboss-eap-quickstarts/ejb-security-interceptors/README.md

 Review the Modified Server Configuration
 -----------------------------------

-If you want to review and understand newly added XML configuration, stop the JBoss EAP server and open the  `EAP_HOME/standalone/configuration/standalone.xml` file.
+After stopping the server, open the `EAP_HOME/standalone/configuration/standalone.xml` file and review the changes.

 1. The following `quickstart-domain` security-domain was added to the `security` subsystem.